Speech Disorders & Language Disorders in Children Explained

 4.Inconsistent speech disorder

-The other type is an inconsistent phonological disorder.
+The other common type of speech disorder in children is an inconsistent phonological disorder.
 The problem here is with selecting and sequencing speech sounds correctly.
 It means that your child will say the same target word (the word they’re trying to say) differently each time they say it.
 So seven might be teben, deben, seben.

 You can see how this makes it hard to understand your child because there’s no predictable pattern in their speech.
 Things change constantly.